evanfrawley/idyll-lang.github.io/docs/components-refs.md

 providing the percentage that a user has scrolled through a certain component.

-You've leared all about Idyll!
-All that's left is [deploying you project to the web](/publishing-deploying-to-the-web).
+You've learned all about Idyll!
+All that's left is [deploying your project to the web](/publishing-deploying-to-the-web).